syedraza2/Reinforcement-Learning-/README.txt

 Textbook: Reinforcement Learning, Second Edition
 By Richard S. Sutton and Andrew G. Barto

+In this repository, you will find implementations of various Reinforcement Learning algorithms and their applications to optimization problems.
+This repo grew out of a graduate course in Reinforcement Learning at University of Virginia.
+A list of algorithm implementations and their applications is given below:

 HW1:
 MRP (Markov Reward Process),
 MDP (Markov Decision Process).